Frequently asked questions

 MDN Plus is a premium subscription service launched in March 2022 by Mozilla.
-The service allows users to customize their MDN Web Docs experience through premium features such as Notifications, Collections and MDN Offline.
+The service allows users to customize their MDN Web Docs experience through premium features such as Updates, Collections and MDN Offline.

 Why are we working on premium features on MDN?

 The extensive research we have done in 2020 and 2021 showed us that MDN users would appreciate a customized experience on MDN.
 We’ve got information on what you would find useful and what you would be interested in.
 All the premium features we propose today reflect that feedback.
 MDN Plus is an initial step towards making the experience on the site more interactive and helpful for our users.